The Volokh Conspiracy

 It is worth considering why people so often fail to learn the right moral lessons from history.
 Understanding the injustices of the past should, at least in theory, give us the knowledge necessary to avoid repetition of similar evils in the future.

 One reason why that often fails to happen is that all too many people are ignorant of history.
 We cannot learn moral lessons from events we know little or nothing about.
-If there is one event that we like to think we have learned a moral lesson from, it is the Holocaust.
+If there is one event we like to think we have learned a moral lesson from, it is the Holocaust.
 Yet survey data in both the US and Europe reveal extensive public ignorance about it.
 That ignorance could easily get worse as the generation that remembers the Nazis passes from the scene.

 Too few people understand the connection between the evils of Nazism and the ideology of nationalism, of which Nazism was a particularly extreme manifestation.
 We should not be surprised, therefore, that nationalistic and ethnic prejudices persist and threaten to grow in a world where many don't realize their dangers.